BrewBlox/brewblox-documentation/docs/user/all_blocks.md

 Usage of the Balancer block has its own section in the [control chains guide](./control_chains.md#when-you-only-have-power-for-1-element-sharing-power-over-multiple-elements).

-## Display Settings
-The Spark controller has a LCD screen that can show up to six blocks.
-Sensors, setpoints, PWMs, and PIDs can be shown on the display.

-You can use the *Display Settings* block to add blocks to the screen and edit how they are displayed.
-Eligible blocks also have an *Add to Spark display* action in their action menu (top right button in the widget).

-The *DisplaySettings* has its own temperature unit setting, separate from the service unit setting.
-This only sets the display unit on the Spark.
-If you wish to configure your system to use Fahrenheit, you will need to edit both settings.

 ## PID
 The PID block is the block that actually controls a temperature: